Chrismarsh/CHM/docs/partition.rst

    The mesh should be have been permuted prior to hdf5 conversion for maximum MPI performance.
    Failure to do so will result in significantly degraded runtime performance!

-   Please see  :ref:`mesh-permutation`  for more details.
+   Please see  :ref:`Mesh permutation <target mesh-permutation>`  for more details.